Drawing of bucephalus alexander the greats horse

 King arthur and his knights on horseback riding into battle

-Fun and Unique Medieval Horse Names
+Fun and Unique Medieval Horse Names, Including Don Quixote’s Horse

 Medieval history was also filled with fun and quirky characters, from jesters to bards.
 These names add a bit of personality and playfulness to your horse’s character.
+An agile horse, known for its versatility and swiftness, excels in tracking, pursuing enemies, and performing stealthy maneuvers during night rides, making it ideal for surprise attacks.

 1. Jester: Perfect for a playful, lively horse.